 JSON scalar type is very easy to use already.

-This strategy presents a solution to this problem.
+This is where the replacement strategy presents a solution to this problem.
 WunderGraph allows you to extend the GraphQL Schema and replace specific JSON fields with a custom type.
 This way you can leverage the type system of GraphQL while being able to store the data as a JSON object in your database.

-We're simply pointing WunderGraph to the database we're using.
+We simply point WunderGraph to the database we're using.
 You can learn more about configuring a PostgreSQL datasource here.

-We're showcasing this approach with PostgreSQL, but you can use any database you like.
+We're showcasing this approach with PostgreSQL, but you can use any supported database you like.

-This is how our GraphQL Operations would look like before we're adding a custom type
+This is how our GraphQL Operations would appear before adding a custom type:

 The first Operation allows a user to create a new message.
 We're injecting the